 The Buckingham Preservation Committee submitted the original Sector Plan for the Buckingham community to the County on September 20, 1990.
-The sector plan provided a description of the history of the area, a description of the then existing land uses, soils, and ground water recharge, vegetation and wildlife, parks and recreation, community facilities and services, housing and transportation.
+The sector plan provided a description of the

+STAFF REPORT FOR May 27, 2009 CPA2007-49 PAGE 6 OF 30 history of the community, a description of the then existing land uses, soils, and ground water recharge, vegetation and wildlife, parks and recreation, community facilities and services, housing and transportation.
 The original Lee Plan Goal specific to the Buckingham community was a direct result of the work conducted by the Buckingham Preservation Committee and was adopted by the Board of County Commissioners on July 9, 1991.